phicunguyen/CubeMx-Led-blinking-over-vcp/README.md

       5. All the data bytes and including the opcode will be convert to ascii except the '[' and ']'
       6. Every hex byte now become two ascii bytes.

-This is the freertos task to on window to send the the led blinking packet to stm32 over serial port every 200ms.
+This is the freertos task on window to send the the led blinking packet to stm32 over serial port every 200ms.

       void vLedTask(void *arg) {
         uint8_t buf[4];                      //buffer to hold led packet